 Using Webhook without your own web server

 Actually, managing your own web service in order to start using Webhook notifications is not necessary.
 You can use the Rossum Webhook with Zapier instead, where a specific Zap would be triggered when a Rossum event notification arrives.

 Currently, we have set up common Zaps that can be used with Rossum in your workflow.
-However, you can create your own Zaps and tweak the workflow towards your needs.
+However, you can create your own Zaps and tweak the workflow to suit your specific needs.